opencost/opencost-website/blog/2025-12-03-introducing-kubemodel/index.md

 ---

 *KubeModel is the next evolution of OpenCost's data infrastructure.
 As we continue building out Data Model 2.0, we're excited to deliver more accurate, efficient, and reliable Kubernetes cost tracking for the community.*

+## Acknowledgments

+A special thanks to my mentors for their guidance and support throughout this project: [Alex Meijer](https://github.com/ameijer), [Sean Holcomb](https://github.com/Sean-Holcomb), and [Niko Kovacevic](https://github.com/nikovacevic).